omerShahar1/GIS_Project/README.md

 ## possible future improvments:
 * Move the cities data into a data base.
 This will allow us to change the data without the need to redeploy the application.
 * We need to test the system in different resolutions (phones, iPads, etc.)
-* We should prepare for what happens if there are network problems? (slow network or disconnections).
+* We should prepare for what happens if there are network problems (slow network or disconnections).